The Hunter’s Moon is set to rise tonight – keep your eyes peeled for the third and brightest of the four consecutive Supermoons this year!

 About the upcoming Harvest Moon

-1. What is the Harvest Moon and how did it get its name?
+1. What is the Hunter’s Moon and how did it get its name?

-2. When will the Harvest Moon be visible?
+2. When will the Hunter’s Moon be visible?

-The Harvest Moon will begin rising around 7.19pm on 18th September and should be at an easily appreciable height at around 9.30pm onwards in Singapore.
+The Hunter’s Moon will begin rising around 6.45pm on 17th October and should be at an easily appreciable height at around 8pm onwards in Singapore.

-3. What are some myths and folklore associated with the Harvest Moon?
+3. What are some myths and folklore associated with the Hunter’s Moon?

-The Harvest Moon has great significance across different cultures around the world.
+The Hunter’s Moon has great significance across different cultures around the world:

 This date also coincides with the Chinese Mid-Autumn Festival where families and friends gather to enjoy mooncakes and observe the moon together.

-4. Where is the best place to view the Harvest Moon?
+4. Where is the best place to view the Hunter’s Moon?

-Like most full moons, it should be easily visible anywhere in Singapore as long as the skies are clear.
-For an unobstructed and potentially elevated view of the Harvest Moon with panoramic views of the city skyline, visit open public areas like the Marina Barrage, East Coast Park, and the Southern Ridges.
+Like most full moons, the Hunter’s Moon should be easily visible from all across Singapore as long as sky is clear.
+For an unobstructed and potentially elevated view of the Hunter’s Moon with panoramic views of the city skyline, visit open public areas like the Marina Barrage, East Coast Park, and the Southern Ridges.

 5. Can the Supermoon be viewed with the naked eye?

 Yes!
-It will be hard to miss these bright Supermoons in the night sky unless it’s a particularly cloudy day.
+It will be hard to miss the bright Supermoon in the night sky unless it’s a particularly cloudy day.
 However, it’s worth noting that the Moon’s appearance can vary depending on atmospheric conditions and your specific location.

-There will be four Supermoons taking place this year.
-Please refer to the table below for the exact dates of the Full Moons.
-They will be visible, provided the skies are clear and there is an unobstructed view.
+There will be one other Supermoon taking place this year, the Beaver Moon on 15 November.
+It will also be visible to the naked eye, provided the skies are clear and there is an unobstructed view.

 Date Approximate Distance from Earth in km